VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

 Take a look at the [directory](https://directory.nlx.io) to see if your API is present.
 It's status should show a green icon.

-To consume API's using NLX, requests always need to go through an inway and outway.
+To verify the inway you just created you will need to use an outway because an inway only accepts requests from an outway.
 Now let's verify our inway is working as expected using the outway we have setup in [part 3]({{< ref "/consume-an-api.md" >}}).

 ```bash